SiLab-Bonn/pyBAR/trunk/host/README.txt

 python setup.py develop

 3. Testing built:
-Run test from tests folder.
+Run tests from tests folder.

 Usage:
 -----
 Two methods are available:
 1. Directly run scans/tunings inside the /host/pybar/scans/ folder.
-Just double click the .py file or open them from IDE.
+Just double click the .py file or run them from a IDE.
    This is the quick and dirty method.
 Very effective.
-Configuration file (.yaml file) and default scan parameters has to be changed inside each .py file.
+Change run parameters either inside each python file (_default_run_conf) or change configuration file (configuration.yaml).
-2. Use RunManager to run scans from primlist (via run_primlist() method) or to run a scan solely (via run_run() method).
+2. Use RunManager to run scans from primlist (via run_primlist() method) or to run a single scan (via run_run() method).
    This is the preferred method for longer sessions.
 Once the RunManager is initialized, it eases the way to run multiple scans/tunings in a row.
    An interactive python shell (e.g. IPython) makes the workflow even simpler.

-Please check the examples in the examples folder.
+Please read the examples in the examples folder.